RRethy/NOTES-CS246/oct_16.md

 ```

 * One parameter constructors create implicit/automatic conversions
-* Disallow the single parameter conversion, use the `explicite` keyword:
+* Disallow the single parameter conversion, use the `explicit` keyword:

 ```cpp
 struct Node {